Shakunthala-UIC/575-Project/README.md

-# Advanced-Statistics-IDS-575-Project
+#Automated product score generation based on sentiment analysis on customer reviews
-Project Title: Automated product score generation based on sentiment analysis on customer reviews Tools Used: Python, Excel & R
+Tools Used: Python, Excel & R
 -----------------------------------------------------------------------------------------------------
 This repository contains 3 reports with increasing levels of details regarding my project idea and methodologies used.